Education

 Research Intern

 Kalea Sheung is a second-year premedical biology student at UCLA pursuing an additional minor in Asian Languages.
-As an athlete who benefitted greatly from the existing orthopaedic body of knowledge throughout her athletic career, she aspires to become a sports medicine physician.
+Kalea was heavily involved in sports throughout her childhood and was a varsity captain for four years in high school.
+Until university, she competed for the U.S. National Team in badminton.
+As an athlete who benefited greatly from the existing orthopaedic body of knowledge throughout her athletic career, she aspires to become a sports medicine physician.

 83 Fellows & Interns Trained